balassaloci/arch2-2015-cw2/discussion.md

 description of the error.

 If a line has been successfully parsed, the parser calls the appropriate function in the cache simulator.

 ### The cache simulator
 The cache is implemented using a vector of vectors.
-The cache is a vector of sets and each set is a vector of type cache_block.
+The cache is a vector of sets and each set is a vector of type `cache_block`.
 Each cache_block includes an array of bytes that store the data, a dirty bit and a tag.

-To implement the LRU policy, each cache_block is being put at the end of the set on every access.
+To implement the LRU policy, each `cache_block` is being put at the end of the set on every access.
 When a cache block needs to be removed, it is the one with index [0] in the set that's been used least recently.

+At the start of the program, all sets are empty vectors.

 Testing & Debugging
 -------------------
 I tested the simulator with the given test files as well as with some of my own input files.
 I included some of these.
-Corner cases> ?

 The code outputs a constant stream of comments which include what blocks are currently in the cache, whether they're dirty or not.
 There is a separate indication every time a block is being